k2view-academy/K2View-Academy/academy/Training_Level_1/03_fabric_basic_LU/03_04_define_the_interfaces.md

- Now let’s understand how to view the data using the Interface.
+ Now let’s understand how to view the data using the interface.

 ### Query Builder